CARC 289 Active

-OA-289: Dental/Medical Plan Benefits Not Available
+OA-289: Dental and Medical Plans Considered - Benefits Not Available

 OA-289 means the claim is denied under both plans with unclear liability.
 Investigate whether the patient is responsible or if the balance should be written off.